Homepage of the site 'What to do with your life?'

 •

-exclusive circles.
-It involves displaying signs of recognition (clothing, vocabulary, body language) to facilitate the identification of potential allies.
+in-group signaling.
+This consists of displaying signs of recognition (clothing, vocabulary, body language) to facilitate the identification of potential allies.

 •